cardboardcode/cardboardcode.github.io/_posts/2024-04-05-how_to_create_a_concept_brief.md

 ---
 layout: post
-title:  "How to Create A Concept Brief"
+title:  "How to Create A Concept Brief 🗺️"
 permalink: /HowToCreateAConceptBrief/
 categories: concept artist
 ---